A conservation team has been handed almost £100,000 for its “Helping Hands for Heritage” project.

 Corinna Woodall, Tamar Valley AONB manager, said: “Volunteers will be our eyes and ears on the ground and will enable us to understand more about the AONB and World Heritage Site Landscape.

-Nerys Watts, head of the Heritage Lottery Fund in the South West, said: “Our natural heritage, whether it be our grasslands or ancient woods, pollinating insects or wild plants, or landscapes and geology, is crucial for our survival and wellbeing, yet we know that it is being lost at a fast rate due to the activities of humans.
+Nerys Watts, head of the Heritage Lottery Fund in the South West, added: “Our natural heritage, whether it be our grasslands or ancient woods, pollinating insects or wild plants, or landscapes and geology, is crucial for our survival and wellbeing yet we know that it is being lost at a fast rate due to the activities of humans.

 “To halt the loss of our habitats and species we need to engage more people in learning about and appreciating our natural heritage.

 “That’s why we were delighted to have the opportunity to support Tamar Valley AONB with their project, which will increase the skills of existing volunteers and provide opportunities for a wider range of people to engage with and appreciate their local area”